newrelic-experimental/newrelic-xamarin-binding/README.md

 3. Launch the application and check the New Relic UI for instrumentation data.
 It can take a couple of minutes before it's visible.

 ## Contributing
-We encourage your contributions to improve [project name]!
+We encourage your contributions to improve the New Relic Xamarin Binding!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.

 ## License
 newrelic-xamarin-binding is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.